We picked three of the most common ways people wear diamond engagement rings and wedding bands so you can decide which suits your style.

-Many choose to go the most traditional route when styling their engagement and wedding rings, and that's to wear the two together on one hand.
-On your wedding day, you'll stack your engagement ring on top of your wedding ring, and continue to wear the set daily.
+Many choose to go the most traditional route when styling their engagement and wedding rings, and that's to wear the two together on the one hand.
+On your wedding day, you'll stack your engagement ring on top of your wedding ring and continue to wear the set daily.

 Some wear their engagement rings on their left hand until their wedding day.
 Then, during the ceremony, they transfer their engagement rings to their right-hand ring finger and wear their wedding ring on their left hand.
 By doing this, each ring stands on its own, and there's less pressure to match them perfectly to each other.
-This leaves room to play with different designs, styles, or metals, and gives you the opportunity to upgrade later down the line.
+This leaves room to play with different designs, styles, or metals and allows you to upgrade later down the line.

 Additionally, you can choose to wear only one or the other, depending on the occasion or circumstance.
-Wearing the wedding band alone is perfect for every day—running errands or casual outings—or for going on vacation, when you might not want to bring all your fine jewelry.
-And for those special occasions, some might opt to wear their engagement ring as a fun accent piece all on its own.
+Wearing the wedding band alone is perfect for running errands or casual outings every day or going on vacation when you might not want to bring all your fine jewelry.
+And for those special occasions, some might wear their engagement ring as a fun accent piece all on its own.

 Retire Your Engagement Ring